xbeat/Machine-Learning/README.md

 Introduction to Time Series Analysis and Neural-Prophet

 Time series analysis is a crucial technique for understanding and predicting patterns in sequential data.
 Neural-Prophet, an advanced forecasting model, combines the strengths of traditional time series methods with neural networks.
 This powerful tool is particularly useful for predicting energy prices, helping businesses and policymakers make informed decisions about resource allocation and pricing strategies.

+## Exploring Image Transformations with OpenCV in Python

+Introduction to Image Transformations with OpenCV

+Image transformations are powerful techniques used to modify digital images.
+OpenCV, a popular computer vision library, provides a wide range of tools for performing these transformations in Python.
+We'll explore various methods to manipulate images, from basic operations to more advanced techniques.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python